deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Final Thoughts
 ---
-I thought this was a pretty interesting techninque.
+I thought this was a pretty interesting technique.
 So much can be done with shellcoding and exploit development by utilizing the Windows API, as you cannot make a directly syscall (like Linux).
-Obviously the file descriptor may be something to be concerned about, as it varies on operating systems.
+Obviously, the file descriptor may be something to be concerned about, as it varies on operating systems.
 I have only ever seen a file descriptor that references a socket connection with either a value of __`80, 84, 88`__, or __`90__`.

 Any questions or things I could have done better- I am always open to constructive criticism.